If we don’t win, you don’t pay.

 What Is Trespass To Chattels?

-This tort also involves the respondent’s interference in the rights of possession of the plaintiff’s personal property.
+This tort also involves the respondent’s interference in the plaintiff’s rights to possession of his personal property.
 The defendant might intentionally damage the property, or the property owner might be temporarily deprived of his personal belongings.

 Trespass to chattel exists when the chattel property is wholly taken away from the proprietor.
 The plaintiff must show they didn’t intend to meddle with other people’s rights.